 Lose Weight with Portion Control

-When you’re no longer hungry but could continue eating, it’s highly recommended that you drink a tea to make you feel more full.
+When you’re no longer hungry but could continue eating, it’s highly recommended that you drink some tea to make you feel more full.
 That way you’ll avoid overeating.

 You’ve often heard that in order to diet successfully, you need to eat less.
-It’s true that it is important to grow accustomed to eating smaller portions to lose weight in a healthy way, because otherwise you might have nutritional deficiencies or eventually revert to being overweight once you stop dieting.
+It’s true that it’s important to get used to portion control to lose weight in a healthy way.
+If you don’t, you might have nutritional deficiencies or revert to being overweight once you stop dieting.

-In today’s article, we want to provide some basic tips that will help you learn to eat with more common sense and portion control, and get you to your ideal weight without too much effort or sacrifice.
+In today’s article, we want to provide some basic tips that will help you learn to eat with more common sense and portion control.
+This can eventually help you get back to your ideal weight without too much effort or sacrifice.

 Your stomach adapts